misty-Biglei/Newbird/README.md

 It's hard to thinking that i'am still a newBird even passed two years since I know GitHub.
 And this is also a vacant period for my coding.
 From now on, I need more active in GitHub.

+After create a new branch,I need merge it to master.